 Going to work every day and getting a paycheck every two weeks?
 That’s active income.

 Active income is money that you have to work in order to earn, on an ongoing basis.
-It’s trading hours for dollars.
+It’s trading time for money.

-Passive income is money that you earn while you’re sleeping.
-Or playing with your kids.
-Or relaxing on the beach, playing golf, sipping a nice cabernet or doing whatever it is you’d rather do than work.
+Passive income is money that you earn without having to actively work for it.
+You earn it while you’re sleeping, or playing with your kids, or relaxing on the beach, playing golf, sipping a nice cabernet, or doing whatever it is you’d rather do than work.